 me.
 So I’ll go on.

 There aren’t many things about myself I take seriously.
-My writing is one of them.
+My writing is one of them, especially with my urban fantasy books.

 If there’s a better fruit than the mango, I don’t want to hear about it.